ZhouZLab/ZhouZLab.github.io/resources/index.md

 ## ZhouLab Google Drive

 Once invited, you'll have access to essential resources to support your research.
-- Manage Orders: Track lab supplies and equipment orders to stay on top of deliveries
+- **Manage Orders**: Track lab supplies and equipment orders to stay on top of deliveries
-- Data Storage: Store raw data, results, and analysis files, ensuring easy access and collaboration
+- **Data Storage**: Store raw data, results, and analysis files, ensuring easy access and collaboration
-- Track Research Materials: Store and organize important documents, protocols, datasets, presentations, and experimental notes.
-Having all your materials in one place ensures that you can easily access them whenever you need, without the worry of misplacing vital information
+- **Track Research Materials**: Store and organize important documents, protocols, datasets, presentations, and experimental notes.
+Having all your materials in one place ensures that you can easily access them whenever you need, without the worry of misplacing vital information.
 Logo in your Google Drive [here](https://drive.google.com/drive/u/0/home).

 ## ZhouLab Research Guide: Safety, Integrity, and Excellence

-our "ZhouLab Research Guide: Safety, Integrity, and Excellence" outlines the **core values, expectations, and best practices** that guide our collaborative, ethical, and innovative research environment.
+Our "ZhouLab Research Guide: Safety, Integrity, and Excellence" outlines the **core values, expectations, and best practices** that guide our collaborative, ethical, and innovative research environment.
 You can find a pdf document describing it [here](/static/pdf/ZhouLab_Research_Guide.pdf).

 ## How to Come Up with a Great Research Project